2deus/kosmobot/README.md

 ```
 node src/index.js
 ```
-note: i personally run the bot with [nodemon](https://www.npmjs.com/package/nodemon) 4 easy run-time edits . it restarts the bot automatically after any file is saved
+note : i personally run the bot with [nodemon](https://www.npmjs.com/package/nodemon) 4 easy run-time edits . it restarts the bot automatically after any file is saved

 with docker compose :
 ```